Yacin-lab/programmer-foundations/development-Environment/Command-Line/README.md

 ...
 ---

-### Shell
-- is command line interpreter.
+- Shell is command line interpreter.

-> Examples shell => Bash, cmd, PowerShell
+      Examples shell => Bash, cmd, PowerShell

 lets you control the system.

-> You → Shell → Operating System
+      You → Shell → Operating System

-### Terminal
-- is text input/output environment

-### Bash
-- is the default shell on many systems.
+- Bash is the default shell on many systems.

+- Terminal is text input/output environment

-Directories And Files
+- Directories And Files
 ```

 ```